Henry Whitfield House

-The Henry Whitfield House is a historic house located in Guilford, Connecticut, down the street from the town green.
-It dates from 1639, built just before the town of Guilford was settled.
+The Henry Whitfield House is a historic house located in Guilford, Connecticut, one-half mile south of the town green.
+Construction began in 1639, when a group of English Puritans, including Reverend Henry Whitfield and his family, entered into an agreement with the Menunkatuck band of the Quinnipiac tribe and renamed the area Guilford.
 It is the oldest house in Connecticut and the oldest stone house in New England.
 It also served as a fort to protect the community with its massive stone walls.
 Henry Whitfield was a Puritan minister who had come from England to flee religious persecution, and the settlers built the house for him.
 It was remodeled in 1868 and opened to the public in 1899 as the Henry Whitfield State Museum, the first Connecticut state museum.
 It was restored in 1902–04 and again in the 1930s, and it was declared a National Historic Landmark in 1997.
 It was named a State Archeological Preserve in 2006.

 Construction

 The first settlers of the Guilford colony began construction of their minister's home in September 1639, shortly after their arrival in the area.
 However, they had begun construction too late in the year, and winter weather prevented them from finishing anything more than half of the great hall and the north fireplace.
 By the summer of 1640, the settlers had completed the rest of the hall, the second floor, and the attic, and Whitfield and his family moved in.

 Accounts of the construction state that the local Menunkatuck Indians aided the settlers in the construction of the house by transporting stone from nearby quarries to the building site on hand barrows.
 The walls of the house were made nearly two feet thick because there was so much stone available for construction.
 The original mortar used to cement the stones was composed of yellow clay and crushed oyster shell, a technique developed by the lack of more conventional building materials.
 Inside the great hall, the "joists and rafters were hand-hewn oaken timbers; the inside partitions were formed by wide planks of pine or white wood joined with feathered edges."